TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-encryption-tde-alwaysencrypted-akv.md

-### Common Errors and Failure with Creating Asymmetric Key
+### Common errors and failure with creating asymmetric key

 - **SQL Server FCI, Databases are stuck in a recovery pending state after a SQL failover**